ptupitsyn/ptupitsyn.github.io/_posts/2017-05-10-Whats-New-In-Ignite-Net-2.0.md

 * No need for `BinaryConfiguration` anymore.
 Types are registered within cluster automatically.
 * Everything is serialized in Ignite format, no more limitations for `[Serializable]` and `ISerializable`, SQL always works.
 * **Anything** can be serialized!
-Classes, structs, system types, delegates, anonymous types, expression trees, you name it!
+Classes, structs, system types, delegates, anonymous types, expression trees, generics, you name it!

 Now let's see this in action.
 First, you **don't need to register types** in `BinaryConfiguration` to be able to use them in Ignite, so the following works: